momiskiv/RNAseqEpiGen/README.txt

  |_|_\_|\_/_/ \_\  |___/\___\__, |
                                |_|

-WEEK 1 - WEEK 2
+WEEK 1 - WEEK 2 - WEEK 3

-The first part of the project is analysing raw RNA-seq data.
+The first part of the project is analysing raw RNA-seq data (See RNA_seq directory).

 PIPELINE: